DETAILS OF OUR 1984 AVION 30R

 north of Yuma for the winter, or to Alaska next year.

-- We have a clear Ohio title and the trailer is currently licensed in Ohio.
+We have a clear Ohio title and the trailer is currently licenced in Ohio.

 DETAILS OF OUR 1984 AVION 30R